furkhan07/Emotion-Detection-Classification/README.md

 🔧 Getting Started

-Follow these steps to run the application locally: npm install npm start
+Follow these steps to run the application locally:
+-npm install
+-npm start

 -In a new terminal
-cd server
+-cd server
-python app.py
+-python app.py